custom-components/pyscript/docs/reference.rst

    log.info(f"contents = {contents}")

-Notice that ``read_file()`` is called like a regular function, and it automatically calls ``task.executor``, which runs the compiled native python function in a new thread, and then returns the result.
+Notice that ``read_file()`` is called like a regular function, and it automatically calls ``task.executor``, which runs the compiled native Python function in a new thread, and then returns the result.

 @service(service_name, ..., supports_response="none")